-(2) The Chief Executive officer appointed under subparagraph (1)
+(2) The Chief Executive officer appointed under subparagraph (1) shall be the head of the Secretariat established under regulation 22.

 Chief Executive Officer 22.
 There shall be a Secretariat constituted by the Chief Executive Officer and whose functions shall be to-